-How to find the best smart speakers
+How to find the best smart speaker

 Control Spotify, listen to the news, turn on the lights and buy groceries online using your voice.
 It's all possible with a smart speaker.

 People often joke about living in sci-fi futures when it comes to home technology, but in the case of smart speakers, it really feels like we're finally reaching that point.
 They give you the power to wield control over appliances and entertainment with your voice, like some sort of domestic god.

 One small, cylindrical box can potentially control everything from your TV to the fridge and your music playlist.
 It can help plan your day, tell you the news or book a table at the local restaurant.
 These little devices have introduced a whole new way of automating and organising your life without the need to press any buttons – and it won't cost you an arm and a leg to get started.

 But which smart speaker is the best hands-free digital assistant for your home?

 Smart speakers are similar to Bluetooth portable speakers in terms of build and functionality (e.g. they can play music).
 However, they also connect to the internet and include inbuilt digital assistants.
 A digital or voice assistant is kind of like a secretary – ask a question and it will answer or perform the task.
 Once set up on your home network, you can control them using voice commands via Wi-Fi or mobile networks, to do things like:

 - control online entertainment such as Spotify or Netflix

 - search the web

 - add events to your calendar and notify you when they're coming up